ucbrise/mage-scripts/README.md

 ```
 $ ./magebench.py deallocate
 ```
-This will free all of the resources associated with the cluster and delete the `cluster.json` file. _You should make sure not to move, rename, or delete the `cluster.json` file before running `./magebench.py deallocate`._ If you do, `magebench.py` won't know how to contact the machines in the cluster.
+This will free all of the resources associated with the instances and delete the `cluster.json` file. _You should make sure not to move, rename, or delete the `cluster.json` file before running `./magebench.py deallocate`._ If you do, `magebench.py` won't know how to contact the machines in the cluster.
 A copy of `cluster.json` is placed in the home directory of the user `mage` of each machine in the cluster.
 If you accidentally lose the `cluster.json` file, but still know the IP address of one of the machines, you can recover `cluster.json` by using `scp`.
 Barring that, you can delete the cluster and start over by running `./magebench.py purge`, passing the same command line arguments that were passed to `./magebench.py spawn`.
 For example, if you accidentally lost the `cluster.json` file in the above example, you still could delete the cluster by running `./magebench.py purge -a 1 -g oregon`.

+The one resource that isn't freed is a firewall rule called `mage-wan` that is created for the Google Cloud instances, but isn't associated with any single instance.
+It's free of charge (according to https://cloud.google.com/vpc/pricing#firewall-rules), so there's no harm in keeping it alive.
+If you want to delete it, you'll need to do so manually.

 When you run benchmarks using the `magebench.py` tool, the log file containing the measurements are stored on the virtual machines themselves. **Thus, you should copy the log files to the machine where you are running `./magebench.py` before deallocating the cluster.** The following command will copy the logs from each node in the cluster to a directory called `logs` on the local machine:
 ```
 $ ./magebench.py fetch-logs
 ```
 Once you have the logs locally, you can use an IPython notebook to generate figures in the same form as the ones in the OSDI paper.
 Run `jupyter notebook` and open `graphs.ipynb` to do this.

+**Note on advanced usage:** The above command installs MAGE from scratch on each node, which is robust but takes a long time.
+The `-i` option (as in, `./magebench.py spawn -a 1 -g oregon -i`) uses a pre-installed image instead, which is faster.
+Unfortunately, there isn't an easy way to make an image public in Azure, so this optimization won't work for you unless I've shared the corresponding images with you.
+If you're interested, there are additional command-line flags you can use, which you can find at the bottom of `magebench.py`.

 A Simple, Guided Example (15 minutes working, 20 minutes waiting)
 -----------------------------------------------------------------